Coverage Error Optimal Confidence Intervals for Local Polynomial Regression: Uniformly Valid Edgeworth and Coverage Error Expansions

-The key observation we exploit herein is that previous approaches ignored the region \emph{outside} the support of $K(\cdot)$ but \emph{inside} the neighborhood of Assumption \ref{asmpt:dgp lp}.
+A crucial piece in the proof of Theorem \ref{thm:ee lp} is establishing that the appropriate Cram\'er's condition holds under Assumption \ref{asmpt:ci lp}, and in particular the linear independence condition.
+Such linear independence fails when $K$ is uniform and $u$ runs over the support of $K(u)$, and this failure has prevented the uniform kernel from being covered by past work.
+Our key insight is that previous approaches ignored the region \emph{outside} the support of $K(\cdot)$ but \emph{inside} the neighborhood of Assumption \ref{asmpt:dgp lp}.
 Loosely speaking, $(1, K(u), uK(u), \ldots)'$ may be linearly \emph{dependent} on $u \in [-1,1]$ (when $K$ is uniform), but $(1, K(\frac{x - \x}{\h}), (\frac{x - \x}{\h}) K(\frac{x - \x}{\h}), \ldots)'$ is linearly \emph{independent} on $x$ in a fixed neighborhood of $\x$.
-The following lemma, used to prove Theorem \ref{thm:ee lp} illustrates our key observation in a simplified case (see the supplemental appendix for the general case).
-We give a short proof here, for a special case, to illustrate the main idea and how this differs from approaches in the literature.

-\begin{lemma} Let the conditions of Theorem \ref{thm:ee lp} hold and assume $v(x)$ is known.
-Consider $\tp$ for $\nu = 0$, $p=1$, and interior $\x$.
-Let $\xi_Z(\bt)$ be the characteristic function of the random vector
+This allows us to verify Cram\'er's condition.
+See the supplement for details.